-USS Gilliam was a Gilliam-class attack transport launched on March 28, 1944.
+The USS Gilliam (APA-57) was a Gilliam-class attack transport launched on March 28, 1944.
 It was commissioned on August 1, the same year under Comdr.
-H. B. Olsen’s command with the hull number APA-57 and it served in the US Navy for 2 years until it was decommissioned on July 5, 1946.
-During its activities, the ship carried a complement of 322 people onboard and had the main missions in California, Pearl Harbor, Ulithi, Saipan, Okinawa or Eniwetok.
-It participated both in the Operation Crossroads and in Magic Carpet.
-After the decommissioning, the ship was struck from the Navy List on July 20, 1946 and sunk as target during training exercises in 1946.
-For the services brought to the country during the World War II, USS Gilliam received 2 battle stars.
+H. B. Olsen’s command with the hull number APA-57 and served in the US Navy for 2 years until it was decommissioned on July 5, 1946.
+During its activities, the ship carried a complement of 322 people on board and had its main missions in California, Pearl Harbor, Ulithi, Saipan, Okinawa, and Eniwetok.
+It participated both in Operation Crossroads and Magic Carpet.
+After the decommissioning, the ship was struck from the Navy List on July 20, 1946, and sunk as a target during training exercises in 1946.
+For the services brought to the country during World War II, the USS Gilliam (APA-57) received 2 battle stars.

 Asbestos exposure related diseases can take a serious tow financially and emotionally on veterans and their loved ones.
 If you served on board the USS Gilliam (APA-57), most likely you were exposed to asbestos.
 Respiratory symptoms may not occur until several years later.
 You may be entitled to VA benefits and compensation.